-Deficiency in p53 anti-tumor protein delays DNA repair after radiationApril 23rd, 2013 in Cancer /
+Deficiency in p53 anti-tumor protein delays DNA repair after radiationApril 23, 2013 in Medicine & Health / Cancer

 Researchers at Moffitt Cancer Center have found that a deficiency in an important anti-tumor protein, p53, can slow or delay DNA repair after radiation treatment.
 They suggest that this is because p53 regulates the expression of two enzymes (JMJD2b and SUV39H1) that control the folding of DNA.

 According to the researchers, p53 is highly inducible by radiation.
 Activation of p53 stabilizes chromosomes by promoting the repair of heterochromatin DNA, which controls the expression of nearby genes and ensures accurate distribution of chromosomes during cell division.

 Their findings, which published online Feb.
 4 in Oncogene, are significant because they shed light on the consequence of p53 deficiency that frequently occurs in tumors and further explain the function of p53 in the development of cancer.